 Understanding the connection between healthy living and good health didn’t come easy.
 Over the last 100 years, physicians and researchers have been studying chronic disease and looking for ways of saving and lengthening lives.
 They’ve made a lot of progress.

-This “History of Total Health” series spotlights the milestones in the journey of scientists and physicians, including Kaiser Permanente practitioners, to help patients achieve Total Health, a concept KP has embraced since World War II in the Kaiser Shipyards.
-In five parts, we describe the evolution of knowledge of the causes of chronic disease and how it can best be prevented and managed.
-Below is the first part in the series.
+This “History of Total Health” series spotlights the milestones in the journey of scientists and physicians, including Kaiser Permanente practitioners, to help patients achieve Total Health, a concept Kaiser Permanente has embraced since World War II in the Kaiser Shipyards.

 — Ginny McPartland